xenon-middleware/xenon-tutorial/readthedocs/tutorial.rst

 Access to remote filesystems
 ----------------------------

-Ofcourse the point of ``xenon`` is not to move around file on your local filesystem.
+Of course the point of ``xenon`` is not to move around files on your local filesystem.
 There are enough tools to help you with that.
-The idea is that you can also use ``xenon`` to move file to and from different types of remote servers, without having to learn a completely different tool every time.
+The idea is that you can also use ``xenon`` to move files to and from different types of remote servers, without having to learn a completely different tool every time.

-First, lets check which types of file servers ``xenon`` currently supports:
+First, let's check which types of file servers ``xenon`` currently supports:

 .. code-block:: bash

       xenon filesystem --help

-The usage line shows that next to ``file`` we can also choose ``ftp, s3, sftp`` or ``webdav``.
-Lets try ``ftp`` first.
+The usage line shows that besides ``file`` we can also choose ``ftp, s3, sftp`` or ``webdav``.
+Let's try ``ftp`` first.

 .. code-block:: bash

       xenon filesystem ftp --help

-The usage line tells us that ``ftp`` has an madatory parameter we haven't seen yet ``--location``.
+The usage line tells us that ``ftp`` has an mandatory parameter ``--location`` which we haven't seen yet.
 We can use this to specify which server to connect to.
 Additionally, there are also optional ``--username`` and ``--password`` options in case we need to log into the machine.

-Let see if we can use this to connect to a real machine on the internet.
+Let's see if we can use this to connect to a real machine on the internet.
 A public FTP server for testing should be available at
 ``test.rebex.net`` with the credentials ``demo`` and ``password``:

 .. tabs::